Laurent Nuñez: Early life and education

-Nuñez studied law and joined the civil service in 1989.
-In 1999, he graduated from the École nationale d’administration (ENA).
+Of Spanish descent, Nuñez was born in Bourges in 1964.
+His father was an architect; his mother was a teacher.
+He studied public management at the University of Tours, obtaining a diplôme d'études supérieures spécialisées before joining the French civil service in 1989.
+In 1999, he graduated from the École nationale d'administration.

 Career

 In 2012, Nuñez became a directeur de cabinet at the Paris Police Prefecture, and in 2015 he was appointed as police prefect in Bouches-du-Rhône.

 As part of the reorganisation of the French intelligence services Nuñez was appointed as director-general of DGSI on 22 June 2017, and succeeded Patrick Calvar.
 He pursued a new policy of "openness."

-On 16 October 2018 Nuñez served as Secretary of State to the Minister of the Interior, under the leadership of minister Christophe Castaner.
+On 16 October 2018 he served as Secretary of State to the Minister of the Interior, under the leadership of minister Christophe Castaner.
 He was especially responsible for the coordination of the intelligence services and the police.

 In July 2020, Nuñez was appointed Head of the National Center of Intelligence and Counter-Terrorism (CNRLT), succeeding Pierre de Bousquet de Florian.